 Brands shouldn’t underestimate the power and impact of PR, though.
 A recent testimony to its effectiveness is wellness brand Lyma’s launch of its new luxury skincare line.
 Lucy Goff, who worked in fashion and luxury PR before founding the brand, told The Drum: ”PR is the most powerful form of marketing when it is done in a way where you are able to tell the full story.”

-Goff used a mix of traditional and digital PR, placing articles about the brand in fashion publications such as Vogue and Harper’s Bazaar as well as in widely read tabloids The Daily Mail and The Mirror, all within 24 hours of the release.
-She describes how “telling a genuine story in a trusted media source by a trusted person” is her strategy, aiming to reach her target audience in an authentic way.
-As a result, Goff managed to entice a waiting list of 30,000 people for her skincare line in just hours of its launch.
-This is a shining example of what can be done with PR and earned media, particularly in a world full of sponsored ads.
+Goff used a mix of traditional and digital PR, placing articles about the brand in fashion publications, such as Vogue and Harper’s Bazaar, as well as in widely read tabloids The Daily Mail and The Mirror, all within 24 hours of the release.
+She describes how “telling a genuine story in a trusted media source by a trusted person” is her strategy, aiming to reach her target audience in an authentic way, establishing trust and reputation.
+As a result, Goff managed to build a waiting list of 30,000 people for her skincare line within hours of its launch.
+This is a shining example of what can be done with PR and earned media, particularly in an increasingly challenging world of misinformation.

-Transforming the reputation of PR from champagne lunches to a powerful, business-critical function is one of the reasons why Antidote was created almost 10 years ago - and it still drives how we work today.
-Here, we don’t do PR for PRs sake - every campaign or project we deliver has a measurable objective that underpins it, meaning we can help our clients more easily justify the spend (and then some!).
+Comms teams have a part to play in demonstrating the power of PR too.
+Transforming the industry’s reputation from champagne lunches to a powerful, business-critical function is one of the reasons why Antidote was created almost 10 years ago - and it still drives how we work today.
+We don’t do PR for PRs sake; we always align with the commercial goals of our clients to ensure that outcomes support business growth.